haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js_mixins.md

 A base class includes the methods from a mixin instead of inheriting from it.
 This allows you to add to or augment the behavior of the base class by adding different mixins to it.

-This topic contains information on how you can use JavaScript mixins to overwrite component methods in Magento.
+This topic contains information on how you can use js混入 to overwrite component methods in Magento.

 ## Mixin scope